What we do

 I am truly honored by your interest in learning how my research can help you.

 My strategy consists of four words: TOPS, BOTTOMS, NO MIDDLES or TBNM

 My intent is to simplify the decision making process.
-I am an Occam’s Razor fan.
-This theory suggests to “shave away” all unnecessary information when making decisions.
+I am an Occam’s Razor fan and want to “shave away” all unnecessary information.